Washington's Wiley Rein is the authority on government contracts.

 “THREE is a magic number,” once sang Bob Dorough.
 And who are we to disagree with the legendary singer-songwriter?
 While we're (almost) certain Dorough wasn't singing about Wiley Rein, the rule of three definitely applies to the Washington, DC native.
 The regulatory and policy pro is known for a trio of top practices: all things government-related, insurance, and telecom, media and technology (TMT), with each earning top tier rankings from Chambers USA.
 Other recognized practices include IP and international trade.
 The firm's grown to almost 250 attorneys since first setting up shop in 1983 with just under 40 lawyers.

 Wiley's telecom practice has been a period of transition of the past year; two partners departed for DLA Piper, one for the FCC and one to Perkins Coie.
 The move follows the 2014 restructuring of Wiley's telecommunications practice into a telecom, media and technology (TMT) practice.
 Managing partner Peter Shields tells us: “Our goal has been to continue to innovate and transform all of our practices, but TMT is particularly important because new technologies are being developed so quickly that it is a challenge for policy to catch up with progress.
 There is tremendous energy in some very exciting areas such as the Internet of Things, connected cars, and smart cities.
 That requires continued growth from the bottom up –so we are investing in our next-generation attorneys in this sector.”

-With around 250 attorneys in total operating under one roof, Wiley Rein's annual intake of new talent is pretty petite.
-At the time of our calls, there were four to five juniors in the insurance, government contracts and telecoms, media & technology (TMT) groups, with the odd attorney cropping up in the international trade, IP, election law, litigation and environmental departments.
+At the time of our calls, there were six juniors in the government contracts team, five in insurance, and three in TMT, with the odd attorney cropping up in the international trade, IP, election law, litigation and environmental departments.

 Training & Development